MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Results

 The median optical depth profiles of \HI\ and \CIV\ for the three impact parameter bins constructed from the full sample are shown in the left panel Fig.~\ref{fig:rhodep}.
 The right panel of the figure shows the corresponding profiles for the isolated LAEs.
 Owing to the smaller sample sizes, the profiles in the right hand panel are noisier.
 We do not find any significant impact parameter dependence of \HI\ or \CIV\ absorption.
 The optical depth profiles are consistent with each other within the allowed uncertainties across the whole LOS velocity range.

 While the profiles of absorption as a function of LOS velocity are important, redshift space distortions due to peculiar motions complicate their interpretation.
 The dependence of the $W_r$ and column density of different species (neutral hydrogen and metal ions) on impact parameter provides complementary information on the overall distribution of circumgalactic gas and metals.
 Fig.~\ref{fig:radialprofile} shows the median equivalent widths of \HI\ and \CIV\ absorption as a function of impact parameter.
 The corresponding flux profiles are shown in Figs.~\ref{fig:rhodep_full} \& \ref{fig:rhodep_isolated}.
 The \HI\ and \CIV\ equivalent widths measured from these profiles are summarized in Tables~\ref{tab:HIsummary} \& \ref{tab:CIVsummary} respectively.
 Interestingly, the \HI\ $W_r$-profile for the full sample (open red circles) is flat with a slope $dW_r/d\rho\approx0$.
 This is true for both the median and mean (not shown) stacked profiles.
-The \HI\ $W_r$-profiles corresponding to the ``isolated only'' sample (filled blue circles) are noisier owing to the smaller sample sizes.
-However, no significant trend with impact parameter is seen even for the ``isolated only'' sample either.
+The \HI\ $W_r$-profiles corresponding to the `isolated only' sample (filled blue circles) are noisier owing to the smaller sample sizes.
+However, no significant trend with impact parameter is seen even for the `isolated only' sample either.
+We note here that for galaxies near the edge of the FoV we can only search for neighbours on one side, whereas for galaxies in the center we can search for group members on all sides.
+This may lead us to misclassify group galaxies near the edge of the field as isolated objects.
+Because the absorption is stronger around group galaxies, this `edge effect' may bias us to overestimate the absorption for larger impact parameters for the `isolated only' sample, thus obscuring a possible trend of decreasing absorption with increasing galactocentric distance.

 Due to the intrinsic weakness of the \CIV\ absorption, the corresponding $W_r$-profiles are significantly more noisier.
 Given the large uncertainties in individual measurements, we cannot draw any robust conclusion on the \CIV\ $W_r$-profile.
-However, a tentative negative trend is seen between \CIV\ equivalent width and impact parameter when we split the ``isolated only'' sample into two $\rho$ bins.
+However, a tentative negative trend is seen between \CIV\ equivalent width and impact parameter when we split the `isolated only' sample into two $\rho$ bins.